 I first understood the power of listening by observing the unique qualities of a particularly popular high school friend.
 This teen had a lot going for him; capable on the pitch and rink, as he captained both the soccer and hockey teams.
 He was smart, and dressed well, too.
 While athletic accomplishment, intelligence and vanity are undeniable predictors of success, these traits were only partially responsible for my friend’s popularity.
 On top of everything else, he was quiet, without being aloof; and after observing him closely, I realized he was a natural and sincere listener.
 Upon reflection, I am not sure which was more unique, the skills my friend exhibited, or my competitive and jealous need to understand and emulate them.

 Ever since figuring this out, I’ve tried to be a better listener.
-It doesn’t come as naturally to me as it seemed to come to my classmate.
+Listening doesn’t always come as naturally to me as to my classmate, at least by recollection.
 By the time we were in high school together, I had learned many other adolescent lessons that conflicted with the patience necessary to be a great listener.
 Narcissism and a constant need to be the center of attention leap to mind.
-Self-awareness and leadership are great upsides of narcissism and being the center of attention, but they can only take one so far, and can even set one back.
-Our greatest accomplishments often come from careful and sincere listening.
+Self-awareness and leadership require some of these other traits, but they can only take one so far, and can even set one back.
+Our greatest accomplishments often come through collaboration which is only possible through careful and sincere listening.